Docs / Concepts

 • Persistence — Switching chat apps doesn’t lose context

-• Transparency — You can see exactly what the agent remembers
+• Transparency — You can see exactly what the task remembers

 Next Steps